AsadHasan/DotNetFiddleSeleniumTests/README.md

 2. Check Output window (“Hello World” text is expected)

-b- Select NUnit 3.12.0 package and check it is added:
+b- (As my name begins with "A") Select NUnit 3.12.0 package and check it is added:
-1. Select NuGet Packages: nUnit (3.12.0)
+1. Select NuGet Packages: NUnit (3.12.0)

-2. Check that nUnit package is added
+2. Check that NUnit package is added

 ## Tests framework architecture